Social Factors >

 All business units have appointed an OSH supervisor, first-aid personnel and fire-prevention manager to protect the safety and health of business units.
 Certified personnel are also dispatched to receive on-the-job training in accordance with the frequency specified in regulations to keep their OSH knowledge up to date.
 A continuous workplace safety and health inspection plan is also practiced to build an accident-free workplace.

-2. Improvement of the "ISO 45001 Safety and Health Management System"
+Improvement of the "ISO 45001 Safety and Health Management System"

-In 2023, 62 business location obtained healthy workplace certification (Health Initiation Badge and Health Promotion Badge) from the Health Promotion Administration, Ministry of Health and Welfare.
+In 2024, 65 business location obtained healthy workplace certification (Health Initiation Badge and Health Promotion Badge) from the Health Promotion Administration, Ministry of Health and Welfare.
 We also introduced the "ISO 45001 Occupational Safety and Health Management System" to our Headquarters Building.
 The President committed to and signed the occupational safety and health policy, which has been promulgated on the internal corporate website.
 We strive to enhance various management measures through the Plan-Do-Check-Act (PDCA) management principles.
 We also seek to find out safety concerns and opportunities for improvement through mechanisms such as management reviews, internal audits, automatic inspections, and safety and health inspections, in order to ensure that the system's spirits have been effectively implemented on the management level.
-We continued to obtain verification from the British Standards Institution (BSI) in 2023, and the scope of application has been expanded to cover all domestic business units.
+We continued to obtain verification from the British Standards Institution (BSI) in 2024, and the scope of application has been expanded to cover all domestic business units.
 Verification targets now include the entire staff at our Headquarters Building as well as contractors.

-■ The Company's occupational health and safety management system
+◎ The Company's occupational health and safety management system

-3. Comprehensive Insurance Plan
+Comprehensive Insurance Plan

 Apart from administering labor insurance and National Health Insurance as required by law, First Commercial Bank and First Financial AMC also assist their employees in securing group insurance policies with preferential premium, including accident insurance, personal injury protection insurance, daily hospitalization allowances, and cancer insurance, etc. These policies are available to employees, their dependents, and retirees.
 Moreover, First Securities, First Life Insurance and FSITC all provide employee group insurance.
 First Bank personnel stationed overseas are not only covered by local group medical insurance but can also enroll in the International SOS for emergency medical assistance.
 Half of the cost is borne by the company to meet emergency medical needs.

-4. Occupational Injuries
+Occupational Injuries

 Aside from complying with the "Incident Reporting Guidelines" to immediately report employees who have suffered accidental injury due to work or in the workplace, follow-up for accidents in the workplace must be conducted by the supervising department of occupational health and safety, the general affairs maintenance and repair department, the department supervisor of where the incident occurred, and a labor representative who must visit the incident site together to investigate, understand, and analyze the reason for disaster to plan preventative measures; once rectification is complete, records should be maintained for future follow-up.
 Support and assistance should be provided to employees as soon as possible to minimize injuries and apply for labor insurance claims or provide injury leave based on actual conditions.
-A total of 55 employees applied for injury leave in 2023; 0 employees suffered from occupational diseases; a total of 20 employees (including dispatch and security personnel) suffered from occupational accidents.
+A total of 54 employees applied for injury leave in 2024; 0 employee suffered from occupational diseases; a total of 16 employees (including dispatch and security personnel) suffered from occupational accidents.

 *:The occupational accidents include falling incidents, inappropriate actions, and traffic accidents.

-■ Overview of occupational injuries in 2023
+◎ Overview of occupational injuries in 2024

-■ Occupational Injuries and absences in past years
+◎ Occupational Injuries and absences in past years

 *1:Occupational injury rate: Number of people on occupational injury leave